NV: 702-369-1188 | FL: 407-LIONESS

 The language will often, but not always, state that appraisal is mandatory when properly demanded by the insurer or insured.
 It is important to have a qualified individual, such as a Public Adjuster, review your policy to determine your options.

 When properly executed, appraisal is binding on the parties as to the amount of loss only.
 Appraisal does not determine coverage.
-If not properly invoked, employed, and/or carried out the process may not be binding, so it is important to select a certified appraiser and umpire.
+If not properly invoked, employed, and/or carried out the process may not be binding, so it is important to select a certified Appraiser and Umpire who understands the process.

 How does the Insurance Appraisal Process Work?